 Caithness is in the furthest north east corner of the British mainland, separated from the Orkney islands by a few miles of sea across the Pentland Firth.
-Whilst part of the Highland region administratively, it has a different character to the rest of the Highlands, being largely lowland!
+Whilst part of the Highland region administratively, it has a different character to the rest of the Highlands – being largely lowland!
 In the west of the county blanket bog and peatlands abound and form the eastern part of the UNESCO World Heritage site nominated Flow Country that extends west into Sutherland.
 In the east there is less peat and more farming.
 The land is rolling and populated and the people warm and friendly.
 The coastline is a major scenic feature of Caithness.
-Dunnet Beach is a beautiful three kilometre stretch of sand; Dunnet Head is the British mainland’s most northerly point, with a scenic lighthouse and impressive cliffs, populated by puffins and other many other birds in the summer months.
+Dunnet Beach is a beautiful three kilometre stretch of sand; Dunnet Head is the British mainland’s most northerly point, with a scenic lighthouse and impressive cliffs – which are populated by puffins and other many other birds in the summer months.
 To the east are John o’Groats and Duncansby.
 The Duncansby stacks are a spectacular sight.
 On the east (North Sea) coast there are gems such as Bucholly Castle, Castle Sinclair Girnigoe and the Whaligoe Steps to be discovered.

 Please enjoy the photos and hopefully be inspired, click on them to find out more.
 Purchase prints or other products featuring my images in a wide range of sizes and media at my online store at Redbubble.